CUSTOMER SUPPORT DASHBOARD T-MOBILE INTERNAL REPRESENTATIVES

 01 | Discovery — Exposing Structural Gaps

-I conducted stakeholder interviews and workflow mapping to understand how reporting decisions were made across teams.
-Findings revealed:
+We broke into groups and conducted stakeholder interviews and mapped workflows to understand how reporting decisions were made across teams.

 Redundant metric definitions